Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

-However, the presence of these symptoms does not always rule out a serious heart event.
+However, the presence of these symptoms does not necessarily rule out a serious heart event.

 An electrocardiogram (ECG or EKG) measures and records the electrical activity of the heart.
 The waves measured by the ECG correspond to the contraction and relaxation pattern of the different parts of the heart.
 Specific waves seen on an ECG are named with letters:

-Doctors use a term called the P-Q or P-R interval, which is the time taken for an electrical impulse to travel from the atria to the ventricle.
+Doctors also use a term called the P-R interval, which is the time it takes for an electrical impulse to travel from the atria to the ventricles.

 The most important wave patterns in diagnosing and determining treatment for a heart attack are called ST elevations and Q waves.

 However, ST segment elevations do not always mean the patient has a heart attack.
-An inflammation in the sack around the heart (pericarditis) is another cause of ST-segment elevation.
+For example, an inflammation in the sack around the heart (pericarditis) is another cause of ST-segment elevation.

 Radionuclide procedures use imaging techniques and computer analyses to plot and detect the passage of radioactive tracers through the region of the heart.
 Such tracing elements are typically given intravenously.
 Radionuclide imaging is useful for diagnosing and determining: